-She performed these and more major parts such as Elektra, Isolde, Kundry, Venus and besides the Wagner roles also Tosca, Leonore/Fidelio, Santuzza, Turandot and Färberin/Frau ohne Schatten.
-Since 2006 she has enlarged her repertoire by roles like Emilia Marty, Küsterin/Jenufa, Klytämnestra, Herodias.
+She performed these and other major roles such as Isolde, Kundry, Venus and besides the Wagner roles also Tosca, Leonore/Fidelio, Santuzza, Turandot, Elektra and Färberin/Frau ohne Schatten.
+Since 2006 she has enlarged her repertoire by roles like Emilia Marty, Kostelnička, Klytämnestra, Herodias.

-She recorded works by composers of the 20th century and appeared in the premieres of operas by Wolfgang Rihm and Jörg Widmann.
+She sang numerous world premiers of works by contemporary composers, including operas by Wolfgang Rihm and Jörg Widmann.

-For the most recent biography please contact Katharina Nußbaum
+For the most recent biography, please contact Florian Schadhauser